sxul/wol/README.md

 This project is a WOL command line tool written in Rust.
 It allows you to send WOL magic packets over your local network to wake up a specific computer that is in sleep mode.
 This tool has the following features

 Supports reading target MAC addresses from command line arguments or a file.
-Supports using the `-n' or `--net' option to specify the network interface to use, so you can choose the right one in case of multiple network interfaces.
+Supports using the `-n` or `--net` option to specify the network interface to use, so you can choose the right one in case of multiple network interfaces.
 Supports waking up multiple computers by sending magic packets to multiple broadcast networks.

 # How to Use